ervikrant06/ervikrant06.github.io/_posts/2018-06-04-ELK-docker-compose.md

+---
+layout: post
+title: How to use persistent storage for elasticsearch in docker?
+tags: [elasticserch, kibana, logstash, elk]
+category: [ELK]
+author: vikrant
+comments: true
+---

 In the previous article, we have started the docker containers using `docker run` command, and while starting the ES container we haven't used the persistent storage to save the indexes which means that if container is stop/start then all data will be lost.
 If you don't trust me perform the stop/start of container and you will see that indices are missing.

 #### Before stop